OoDeLally/ra-data-graphql-simple-mongest-resolver/README.md

 ### Out-of-the-box GraphQL NestJS resolver CRUD endpoints.

-Just declare your entity, the service and the resolver will have automatic endpoints with the proper fields.
+Just declare your entity, the service and the resolver will have automatic endpoints with the appropriate fields.
 The generated endpoints are described in [ra-data-graphql-simple](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-graphql-simple).